Nils-Berghs/Eetfestijn/README.md

 As the none profit organization is in flanders, the UI of the project is completely in dutch (though source code is in English).

+This project is licensed under the GNU General Public License v3.0